SebastienDegand/overwatch_league_news_discord_bot/README.md

 ## Features

 - Type `ranking`: It shows the actual rank of teams with the number of matches won, lost and played.
-- Type `next match`: It shows the next match with teams name and date (French timezone).
+- Type `next match`: It shows the next match with team names and date (French timezone).
 - The bot post automatically a message when a match will start in 30 minutes.
-- the bot post automatically a message when a match is starting.
+- The bot post automatically a message when a match is starting.

 ## Requirements

-This project require Node.js
+This project requires Node.js
 https://nodejs.org/en/

-You also need to create an application and a bot on https://discordapp.com/developers Join the bot on your server
+You also need to create an application and a bot on https://discordapp.com/developers
+Join the bot on your server

 ## Installation